Post

-Post 4 of the Pepper & Carrot AI-powered flipbook series.
-With the workshop standing from Post 2 and the four Protocol-typed seams from Post 3, it’s time to put real data behind them.
-The comic is images — not text — so before RAG can answer questions about a page, every page needs a description.
-This post is about who writes those descriptions and how they land in the database.
+Post 5 of the Pepper & Carrot AI-powered flipbook series.
+With the workshop standing from Post 2 and the four Protocol-typed seams from Post 4, it’s time to put real data behind them.
+The comic is images, not text, so before RAG can answer questions about a page, every page needs a description.
+This post is about who writes those descriptions: the three vision-provider options, why a Claude Code skill is the right one here, and how that skill is built.

 What you’ll build in this post.